gtrabanco/sloth_marketplace/README.md

 * script
 * scripts
 * sloth
-* dotly
 * context
 * marketplace

-This context are absolute reserved to core team.
-It is considered good practice not to reuse a dotly core context:
-* core
 * dotfiles
 * package
-* self
 * symlinks

-This script names are reserved
-* init/enable
-* init/disable
+* init
+* shell/zsh (only `zsh` script because it is necessary in the core to reload completions when installing)

+These context are absolute reserved to core team.
+It is considered good practice not to reuse a sloth core context if you do, maybe you are contributing to SLOTH core and not to the marketplace.

 The `git` and `shell` are not considered a dotly core scripts.
 But this must be discussed.

 ## How to add a command

 1. Fork & Clone this repository
-2. Create the new context and command if it does not exists or just modify one
+2. Create the new context and command if it does not exists or just modify one.
+You can import from your dotfiles by copying it.
-3. Test if the script works properly on your system, if you need help just add the tag "[HELP]" in the title.
+3. Test if the script works properly on your system first, if you need help just add the tag "[HELP]" in the title.
 If it is a Work in progress just add "[WIP]" (even if you only need some testing or code checks).
 When its ready to approval just remove the tags.
+4. Use the `sloth core lint` and `sloth core static_analysis` before set your PR as ready to review.
+CI Checks are required to approve your script.

 Anyway remember that is a good practice use tags in title like:
 * [Feature]